yk4r2/idao_22/README.md

 ### 🪜 Steps
 ![Method scheme](images/IDAO-22-main.png)
 The original [ALIGNN](https://github.com/usnistgov/alignn) and [MEGNet](https://github.com/materialsvirtuallab/megnet) frameworks were fine-tuned and used in a following way:
+- First of all, EDA was conducted: [EDA source code](https://github.com/yk4r2/idao_22/blob/master/adhoc/atoms_to_defects.ipynb).
 - We described the data using CFID descriptor froM the [JARVIS-ML package](https://github.com/usnistgov/jarvis), source code is [here](https://t.ly/yCyi).
 - Secondly we used complements to our structures for predictions (Schottky defects).
 We computed complement structures (code in `adhoc/scripts/atoms_to_defects.py`) for future steps.
+Structure examples are [here](https://github.com/yk4r2/idao_22/blob/master/adhoc/images/).
 - Next, some graph features from [networkx.algorithms](https://networkx.org/documentation/stable/reference/algorithms/index.html) package were computed.
 See the `adhoc/scripts/graph_features.py` and functions documentation for more info.

 **All these steps are performed in `adhoc/datasets_converter.ipynb`**